ms-codess/Online-Shoppers-Prediction/README.md

 Dataset
-The dataset contains is from [Kaggle](https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset/data) .
+The dataset is from [Kaggle](https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset/data) .
 It has various user session attributes, such as:
 - Page visit durations
 - Bounce rates & exit rates
 - Operating System, Browser, and Region